Manual event registration¶

 - Click on more on the far right of the partially paid event record.

 You can make more than one additional payment.
 When the event fee has been paid in full the Participant status will automatically change to Registered (although you can override this by choosing a different status option when you make the last payment) and the status of the linked contribution will automatically change to Completed.

 Looking at this from an accounting perspective, when the registration is created, the event fee is added to accounts receivable.
 Each partial payment is then added as a separate line item until the fee is paid in full.

 Note that on the event registration and the linked contribution the displayed amount will always be the full event fee.
-You can see how much is owing by choosing to View the event registration.
+You can see how much is owed by choosing to View the event registration.
 Selecting ›› view payments (under the Total Paid amount) will display a summary of each payment.

 CiviEvent offers the time-saving feature of registering multiple contacts for an event at one time.
-Returning to the youth leadership workshop scenario, Arts in Action anticipate a high rate of attendance from participants at the previous workshop.
+Returning to the youth leadership workshop scenario, Arts in Action anticipates a high rate of attendance from participants at the previous workshop.
 The staff perform a search to find previous participants and mass register them, setting each individual's participant status to Pending.
 The list of pending contacts is then used to call or email people to see if they are coming.
 If the person says they will attend, the event organizer can change the person's status from Pending to Registered.

 Steps for Mass registration:¶

 - Search for the set of contacts you are interested in (Arts in Action would navigate to Search > Find Participants to search for all participants at the previous workshop).

 - On the search results page, either choose All x records or put a check mark next to each contact you are interested in.
 A sample search results page appears in the following screen-shot.